What is SACPA ?

 SACPA has spent thousands of dollars making sure sound science is documented and junk science is debunked in the Administrative Record for all sorts of new proposed rules related to the Endangered Species Act, federal lands planning, EPA regulations and anything else that may threaten the future of ranching in southern Arizona.
 We do this to provide legal standing and an accurate record in court to SACPA members whose future well being is threatened by third party lawsuits and regulations that are based on junk science and other myths.
 Having accurate science in the Administrative Record has often spelled the difference between victory and defeat in court.
 That’s worth a lot more than our $50 membership fee!
 Membership fees do not even begin to pay these expenses.
 They are funded almost entirely by your generous donations!

-SACPA also spent thousands of dollars to bring you this website, and continues to spend hundreds annually to maintain it.
+SACPA also spent thousands of dollars to bring you this website, and continues to spend hundreds annually for the web hosting, backup and firewall products necessary to maintain it.
 The website is funded almost entirely by generous voluntary contributions from our members like you that are far above and beyond our dues revenues.

 3. RUN A HIGH QUALITY RANCH.
 No matter if you own just a few head of cattle or a major operation, SACPA will help you do it smarter, better, and more profitably.
 We frequently feature speakers and programs at our semi-annual luncheons who will give you the latest information on cattle production, beef quality, genetic improvement, new technology and a host of other topics.
 These informative sessions are intended to help you produce better quality beef, produce better forage, and learn new ways to generate higher profits for your ranching business and raise the entire industry.
 The quality of what you produce and your integrity in doing it contributes to the well being of the entire industry.